strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

 OpenShift Online is a nice service.
 But the Starter tier is obviously too limited for any serious project - at least one using Apache Kafka.
-We cann't deploy there a proper cluster with multiple nodes and sufficient memory for some real work.
+It is too limited to deploy a proper cluster with multiple nodes and sufficient memory for some real work.
-But if you want to give Strimzi a quick try and do not want to bother with running your own cluster, you can give it a try.
+But it is sufficient if you want to give Strimzi a quick try and do not want to bother with running your own cluster.
 It will show you the basic principles how the Strimzi operators work.
 If you are on the paid Pro tier you can get lot more resources.
 And if needed, you can deploy bigger clusters together with applications using them.